-The Paleoindian Period, from about 12,000-10,000 BC, refers to a time at the end of the last ice age when humans first appeared in the archeological record of North America.
+The Paleoindian Period, also called the Lithic stage, from about 16,000-8,000 BC, refers to a time at the end of the last ice age when humans first appeared in the archeological record of North America.

 The Bering Bridge existed from 45,000–12,000 BC when groups of hunter-gatherers migrated.
 These people were followed by animals, both of which migrated across the continent.

 One of the original groups to enter what is now Canada and the United States was the Clovis culture.
 They encountered and hunted many species of large, now extinct mammals.
 They felled these “megafauna”, named such due to the large size compared to modern beasts, with spears tipped with stone points.
 These animals included the mastodon, mammoth, horse, tapir, ground sloth, great bison, giant beaver, giant tortoise, American lion, short-faced bear, and saber-toothed tiger.

 Early Paleoindian stone tools have been found with the bones of many extinct mammals in many states.